What Is Fluorescence Microscopy All About?

 A fluorophore can absorb and emit photons with a range of wavelengths (as excitation and emission spectra, Figure 2).
 However, all fluorophores have peak wavelengths of excitation and emission depending on their chemical structure.
 The difference between the excitation and emission wavelengths is termed the Stokes shift.
 This is what makes fluorescence detectable above the background in a fluorescence microscope.

 Figure 2.
 Excitation and emission spectra for GFP.
-The graphs shows the spectra as simple Gaussian distributions centered on the peak excitation/emission wavelengths of GFP.
+The graphs show the spectra as simple Gaussian distributions centered on the peak excitation/emission wavelengths of GFP.

 Knowing the excitation and emission spectra of a fluorophore is critical when choosing optimal light sources and filters for your fluorescence microscope, as well as when visualizing more than one fluorophore in a sample.
 If the emission spectra of the two fluorophores overlap significantly (Figure 3A), the signal of one fluorophore will bleed through in the detection of the other.
 Therefore, if you want to detect the signal of two fluorophores, make sure to choose these so that their emission spectra do not overlap (Figure 3B).